Welcome to today's edition of the Rush 24-7 podcast.

 They did everything they could to get the Republicans to cave and go along with raising taxes and making some kind of deal.

-Now the sequester's gonna hit, and guess what?
+Now the sequester is going to hit, and guess what?

-The president has to go out there and say you're not even gonna notice it.
+The president has to go out there and say, you're not even going to notice it the first month.

-But you're not gonna notice for the first week, first two weeks, first three weeks, first month.
+But you're not going to notice for the first week, first two weeks, first three weeks, first month.

 A lot of people may not notice the full impact.